Complete Format Guide — Updated 2026

 Avoid for

-Use this table to quickly find the right format for any use case:
+Use this table to quickly find the right format for any scenario in 2026:

 Use CaseRecommendedFallbackWhy